Hello everyone! It’s Friday, Friday! Don’t sing that song ever again. ITS MY 20TH POST HERE!!!!!

 John Lennon’s talent, though generally regarded with respect, is still rather underestimated.
 He wasn’t only a Beatle but a true artist.
 And not only that!
 We have a lot to learn and understand from his life and how he lived it; extracting the goodness and the tragedies.
 I won’t go too much into detail about him because that would take volumes of books.
 The point I’m trying to make today is, Lennon really had a way with words.

-Lennon wrote a very sophisticated fashion with a classical way of telling stories but, what he did differently was that he took a word and totally modified it.
+Lennon wrote in a very sophisticated fashion with a classical way of telling stories but, what he did differently was that he took a word and totally modified it.
+So… not quite classical, at all.
 At first, when you start reading a poem or story by him, you will think, “Well, this can’t be right, can it?
 That’s not how you spell that?
 That makes no sense!”
 But then you realise that there’s a pattern and the whole book of prosody and orthography has been turned upside down.
 And the stories are absolutely hilarious.
 In a rather dark way.
 For example, there’s a particular poem called “No Flies On Frank” by the end of which, Frank, the protagonist kills his wife.
 It’s a very sinister story but the way it is told is just amazing.
 He sort of puts a smile upon a corpse, if you allow me to be terribly metaphorical.
 About the Awful is sort of the preface to the book.
 Click on the name to watch him recite it.

 Now for Bukowski!